|Available teaching periods||Delivery mode||Location|

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-Textbook (highly recommended, but not required, some copies are available at the library)
+Textbook (recommended, but not required, some copies are available at the library)

 As the unit consists of a variety of statistical methods there is no single book covering all the material taught in the unit.
 Additional material will be supplied via Canvas for more specialised methods.
 A deep understanding of linear models and all of its variants are the most important part of the unit therefore the following books are highly recommended: